ART RESOURCES

 Pug: It’s been both challenging and fun.
 There’s definitely a generation gap between us; I want it to be more modern and bring a contemporary feel, but we aim to always keep it rooted in our original materials and techniques.

-is something we also embrace at Pern Baan and it’s why we were so attracted to their work in the first place.
-We are honored to distribute Art Resources' designs within the US.
+and it’s why we were so attracted to Art Resources’ work in the first place.
+We are honored to distribute their designs within the US.
 The 40 Side Table, which we debuted at ICFF, was featured in the September issue of Interior Design Magazine.
+(Right)

 We also just finished up this custom triangular shaped parchment console table for an exciting interior project in Brooklyn!